slingamn/inconveniences/homepage/index.md

 Work
 ----

-I've recently written a term paper for a philosophy seminar, discussing a recent exchange between Adam Elga and Julian Jonker.
+I've written a term paper for a spring 2012 philosophy seminar, discussing a recent exchange between Adam Elga and Julian Jonker.
 It's called [Against the possibility of a formal account of rationality](philosophy/against_rationality/against_rationality.pdf).

 Here's the one public piece of code I've worked on that I'm not excessively embarrassed by: a fast templating language for Python called [EZIO](http://github.com/Yelp/ezio/).